mmkarandikar/information_content/README.md

 # information_content
-Developing a measure of information for a statistic
+In this module, we calculate the relative entropy of two estimators for a given data set.